SoftwareAG/c8y-docs/content/reference/smartrest-two-bundle/mqtt-static-templates.md

 Set the operation with given ID to SUCCESSFUL.
 The operation must exist and must have the requesting device as the source.

-It enables the device to send additional parameters that trigger additional steps based on the type of the operation (see Section [Updating operations](#updating-operations)).
+This may let the device send additional parameters that trigger further steps based on the type of the operation, also see [Updating operations](#updating-operations).

 |Position|Parameter|Mandatory|Type|
 |:-------|:-------|:-------|:---|